I Commanded Several of the Servicemen Trump May Pardon. Letting Them Off Will Undermine the Military

 But according to the New York Times, it appears that President Trump is considering pardoning those men, as well as other military members credibly charged with a variety of crimes, including murdering an enemy captive or killing unarmed civilians.
 (The President is also reportedly considering pardoning a security contractor twice convicted by a federal court.)
 All of these actions are gross violations of the laws of war and the U.S. code of military conduct.
 They are extreme ethical and moral failures.

 Some of the Marines who desecrated the corpses accounted their actions to the stress of war.
-Yet while the impulse to act with leniency toward the servicemen who, in the crucible of combat, fall short of our expectations for acceptable behavior is understandable — especially some sympathetic civilians — actually doing so leads us in the wrong direction.
+Yet while the impulse to act with leniency toward the servicemen who, in the crucible of combat, fall short of our expectations for acceptable behavior is understandable — especially to some sympathetic civilians — actually doing so leads us in the wrong direction.
 These men are not heroes.
 Far from it.

 Each of the cases is unique.
 The circumstances, motivations, outcomes and punishments all differ.
 But they share one crucial element: the military members went through, or still face, the military judicial system, which includes a strong presumption of innocence by fellow military members; a very high bar for conviction; a set of judges, prosecutors and defense teams composed of military personnel, most with real combat experience themselves; and a fully engaged appellate system that likewise was composed of military judges.
 While there may be a very atypical case wherein a Presidential pardon could right an obvious wrong, such a situation is extremely rare — the punishments meted out take fully into account the circumstances.
 At a minimum, the President should let the full course of military justice run its course through conviction, potential incarceration and the appellate process — before even considering such an action.